The WVU Cancer Institute at Wheeling Hospital features a Comprehensive Cancer Program, as designated by the American College of Surgeons.

 Assistance to you and your family in making informed decisions also will be provided by our navigators.

 Fighting cancer can take a big toll on patients’ physical and mental state.
 At the same time, however, treatment and recovery also can have adverse effects that may not be so visible.
-Focusing on cancer patients’ mental and spiritual health, while at the same time treating the cancer itself, is the purpose of Fresh Start, a program offered by Wheeling Hospital’s Schiffler Cancer Center.
+Focusing on cancer patients’ mental and spiritual health, while at the same time treating the cancer itself, is the purpose of Fresh Start, a program offered by the WVU Cancer Institute at Wheeling Hospital.
 Conducted at the hospital’s Howard Long Wellness Center, Fresh Start is for patients either dealing with or recovering from cancer treatments.
-Participants do not have to be patients of the Schiffler Cancer Center to join Fresh Start, but they must have a physician referral.
+Participants do not have to be patients of Wheeling Hospital to join Fresh Start, but they must have a physician referral.
 Fresh Start is based on the theory that exercise, diet, education and support can help boost reserves.
 It provides personalized fitness and diet programs designed to help strengthen and refresh the body, mind and spirit.
 The therapists believe this helps speed recovery and may prevent recurrence.

 For more information on Fresh Start, call 304-243-2908.